-- © Directorate of Distance Education, University of Jammu, Jammu, 2022 - All rights reserved.
-No part of this work may be reproduced in any form, by mimeograph or any other means, without permission in writing from the DDE, University of Jammu. - The script writer shall be responsible for the lesson/script submitted to the DDE.
+- © Centre for Distance Education, University of Jammu, Jammu, 2024 - All rights reserved.
+No part of this work may be reproduced in any form, by mimeograph or any other means, without permission in writing from the C DOE, University of Jammu. - The script writer shall be responsible for the lesson/script submitted to the CDOE.